 Ultra Wide Band (UWB) radio has the potential of allowing simultaneous communication of a large number of users at high bit rates [1,2].
 In addition, the high temporal resolution inherent to UWB provides robustness against multipath fading and is particularly attractive for indoor LAN applications.
-UWB is also capable of recovering positional information with great precision.
-Position data can lead to better organization of wireless networks, for instance through better resource management and routing, and lower power levels by using directivity.
+UWB is also capable of collecting positional information with great precision.
+Position data can lead to better organization of wireless networks, for instance through position-aware resource management and routing.
+Lower power levels can be also achieved by using directivity.

 UWB signals spread however over very large bandwidths and overlap with narrow-band services.
 As a consequence, regulatory bodies impose severe limitations on UWB power density in order to avoid interference provoked by UWB onto coexisting narrow-band systems [3].
-It is therefore necessary to take into account power considerations when designing UWB systems.
+Power considerations are therefore mandatory in the design of UWB systems.

 A method for setting up connections by optimizing a power-dependent cost function was described in [4,5,6].
 The proposed strategy was compared against traditional routing in a scenario characterized by fixed terminals and full network connectivity.
-Results showed that the powersaving strategy leads to multi-hop communication paths between terminals within reach of each other (physical visibility) and by this way increases network performance [5].
+Results showed that the power-saving strategy leads to multi-hop communication paths between terminals within reach of each other (physical visibility) and by this way increases network performance [5].

-In this paper, the above strategy is re-evaluated in a more realistic network scenario, which includes mobility, variable network connectivity obtained by varying transmission range, and presence of multiuser interference noise.
+In this paper, the above strategy is evaluated in a more general network scenario, which includes mobility, variable network connectivity obtained by varying transmission range, and presence of multi-user interference noise.